The Day of Atonement

 Act 3: Atonement Is Made

 Then two goats were brought forward.
-One was slaughtered and the high priest took its blood behind the curtain, and sprinkled it on the mercy seat, between the two golden figures of the Cherubim that represented God’s judgment.
-Justice was satisfied and mercy was released when the sacrifice was made.
+One was slaughtered, and the high priest took its blood behind the curtain and sprinkled it on the mercy seat between the two golden figures of the cherubim, which represented God’s judgment.
+Justice was satisfied, and mercy was released when the sacrifice was made.

-Just as in the garden, God had diverted the curse away from Adam and onto the ground, so now, God was ready to allow the death sentence to be passed on an animal instead of the sinner.
+Just as in the garden God had diverted the curse away from Adam and onto the ground, so now, God allowed the death sentence to be passed on an animal instead of the sinner.